Dr. iur. Dr. phil. Philipp-Alexander Hirsch

 Dölling, M., Hirsch, P.-A., & Rennicke, J. (Eds.).
 (2024).
 Richard Martin Honig: Prägender Göttinger (Straf-)Rechtswissenschaftler des 20.
 Jahrhunderts?
 (Vol. 45) Göttinger Studien zu den Kriminalwissenschaften.
 Göttingen: Universitätsverlag Göttingen. doi:10.17875/gup2024-2527

 Hirsch, P.-A., & Moser, E. (Eds.). (in press).
-Rights in Criminal Law.
-London: Hart Publishing.
+Rights in criminal law: studies on a new paradigm in criminal law and procedure.
+Oxford: Hart Publishing.

 Hirsch, P.-A., & Brecher, M. (Eds.). (in press).
 Law and Morality in Kant.
 Cambridge: Cambridge University Press.